AC Portal

 Fluoride PET/CT skull base to mid-thigh Usually Not Appropriate ☢☢☢☢

-Variant: 2 Symptomatic patient with a primary shoulder arthroplasty.
+Variant: 2 Adult.
+Symptomatic shoulder prosthesis.
 Initial imaging.

 Procedure Appropriateness Category Relative Radiation Level